 “No Smoking Day” has been and gone for another year, and perhaps for some who pledged to give up on March 14, the urge to light up is proving difficult to resist.

 If you are feeling calm and happy then giving up smoking is not as difficult as many people think.
 In fact, it can be quite easy; our belief that it is difficult, however, can get in the way of success.
 On the other hand, if you are going through a particularly stressful time, you are far less likely to succeed as every addict knows.
-New research from the University of California helps to explain why, and the reasons are somewhat surprising.
+Research from the University of California helps to explain why, and the reasons are somewhat surprising.
 Apparently, it isn’t just that we need our chosen prop more when stressed and anxious.

 Professor of gerontology and psychology, Mara Mather, who co-authored the research, concludes that stress alters our decision-making abilities.
 Specifically, when under stress, people remember the rewards of an activity and forget the punishments.
 So, the smoker, or other addict, will remember the pleasures associated with smoking a cigarette, having a drink or eating a packet of biscuits and de-emphasise the risks and negative consequences.